Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Optimal Contracts for Weakly Well-Layered (WWL) Rewards and Symmetric Costs

-Recall that by Theorem~\ref{thm:optimal-contract}, a sufficient condition for a poly-time algorithm for the optimal contract problem is a poly-time algorithm for solving a demand query and poly-many critical values.
+Recall that by Theorem~\ref{thm:optimal-contract}, a sufficient condition for a poly-time algorithm for the optimal contract problem is a poly-time algorithm for computing an agent's best response and poly-many critical values.
 Any setting with symmetric costs clearly has at most $n+1$ critical values.
-Thus, it remains to show an algorithm for solving a demand query.
+Thus, it remains to show an algorithm for computing an agent's best response.
 This is shown in the following lemma.